 My question is was it my fault for being in this situation or is he at fault for taking advantage of me?
 I have forgiven him, but I still have to work on forgiving myself.
 To me that is a very hard task because he is one of the elders in the church.
 What should I do?

 Because you express a desire to heal, it would be a great next step to talk with a counselor or trained mental health professional.
-If you're at Columbia, you can call x4-2878 to make an appointment at Counseling and Psychological Services (CPS).
-Students at Columbia can also call the Barnard-Columbia Rape Crisis/Anti-Violence Support Center at x4-HELP (every night from 7-11pm during the academic year) to speak with a peer counselor.
-Otherwise, you can call these hotlines for information and/or support:
+If you're not sure where you might locate these professionals in your area, you can contact these organizations for information or support:

 You might also consider church-related resources or pastoral counseling.
-If you choose to do this, it'd be important to find people who you feel safe speaking with.
+If you choose to do this, it'd be critical to find people with whom you feel safe speaking.
 This process may be harder for you because this man is an elder in your church.
 Within your church, can you think of any pastors, leaders, or counselors you can trust?
 What about other churches or faith-based organizations in your area?

 You've taken a courageous step by writing in with this question, and it sounds like you'd like to reach a new understanding of what happened to you.
 The next step is in your hands.
 Please know that there are trained, caring professionals out there who'd like to help you through this difficult process.Alice!